With each offering its own benefits, we help guide you toward the best decision for your wallet.

 - It’s simple to apply.
-You won’t need to provide the kind of details that student loans require.
-So you won’t have to gather all those documents verifying your education with a personal loan.
+Personal loans have much less strenuous requirements than student loans.
+You won’t need to have any documentation verifying your education with a personal loan.

 - Lower interest.
 Student loans often come with lower interest rates when compared to general personal loans.
-You could also qualify for a government-subsidized loan, like a Stafford Loan, which could come with even lower rates.
+You may qualify for a government-subsidized loan, which could come with even lower rates.

 - Repayment flexibility.
-Depending on your loan and lender, you may be able to make interest-only and even no payments at all while you’re studying.
-Student loans tend to come with longer repayment terms of up to 20 years.
+Depending on your loan and lender, you may be able to make interest-only or no payments at all while you’re studying.
+Student loans also tend to come with longer repayment terms of up to 20 years.

 What are the drawbacks of personal loans and student loans?